Chapter 2: "Abrecadavre"

 "I have.
 But I am not concerned.
 Hitler only desires Poland.
 I don't see him sending us into another global war, no matter what he says otherwise.”

-“I must disagree, there will be severe consequences for his actions.
-Everything that he says and that the National Socialists do is driven by fear.”
+"I must disagree, there will be severe consequences for his actions.
+Everything that he says and that the National Socialists do is driven by fear, und fear motivates people to do the unthinkable.”

 "I suppose we will see in the coming months.”